Samuel Simanjuntak

-Samuel Christianson Simanjuntak (born 31 July 1999) is an Indonesian professional footballer who plays as a left back for Liga 1 club PSM Makassar.
+Samuel Christianson Simanjuntak (born 31 July 1999) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Semen Padang.

 Early career

 Samuel started his football career from the Jakarta Football Academy Football School (JFAS).
-When he was 12 years old, Samuel was selected as the player who was given the opportunity to undergoing joint training with one of EPL clubs, Southampton F.C. in 2012.
+When he was 12 years old, Samuel was selected as the player who was given the opportunity to undergoing joint training with one of EPL clubs, Southampton in 2012.
 Samuel joined the Royal European Football Academy (REFA), Valencia, at 16 years old and he call up Indonesia national under-19 football team at 2017.

 Club career

-Sriwijaya FC
+Sriwijaya

 On 4 December 2017, Christianson signed a one-year contract with Indonesian Liga 1 club Sriwijaya on a free transfer.
 Christianson made his Sriwijaya debut in a 3–0 loss against Mitra Kukar on 18 July 2018 as a substitute for Yogi Rahadian in the 69th minute.

 PSS Sleman

 On 28 August 2019, Christianson moved to Sleman and signed a one-year contract with Indonesian Liga 1 club PSS Sleman on a free transfer.
 Christianson made his league debut in a 4–0 loss against Arema on 24 September 2019.